 The main variable is the level and timing of snow melt from the Sierra that flows into the lake thru the American River which this year is going to be a lot.
 We would expect the water to be colder this year and the State Parks have informed us that there will be floating debris this year anywhere from cigarette size sticks to tree trunks.
 You can imagine with the massive winter we have had and the run off as a consequence.
-Wetsuits will probably be mandatory, at least for the World’s Toughest Half.
-Temp range is usually likely 64-73 but we are guessing it may be a bit cooler, we will try to keep you posted.
+WETSUITS WILL BE MANDATORY, at least for the World’s Toughest Half.
+Temp range is usually likely 64-73 last heard mid 60’s.

 Is there any current in the water

 There usually isn’t much to notice but this year may be a different story, since Rattlesnake Bar is in the upper end of Folsom where the river flows in there could be a little more current than usual.